KarlFarrugiaIcon/OreillyKatas2023/Resources/ADRs/ADR02-RESTful-APIs.md

-# ADR 2: REST-based API over GraphQL for synchronous requests
+# ADR 2: Choosing REST and CQRS for Server-Side Requests
 This ADR describes the appropriate backend API structure for our project.

 ## Rationale
-RESTful APIs have become a well-established standard tailored for HTTP-based communication on the web.
-Notably, a RESTful API represents the highest level of abstraction that refrains from making any assumptions about the underlying system it grants access to.
-Although GraphQL provides flexibility in querying data, the reliability and familiarity associated with RESTful APIs make them a robust choice for structuring our backend API.
+In our architectural discussions, we considered REST, GraphQL, and CQRS for server-side requests.
+REST provides a well-established standard, GraphQL offers flexible data querying, and CQRS enforces a clear separation between commands and queries.

 ## Decision
-We will use REST over GraphQL our public APIs
+We will use REST + CQRS over GraphQL our public APIs

 ## Consequences
 Positive:
-* RESTful APIs encourage the creation of specific, resource-oriented endpoints.
-This aligns well with our project's requirements, allowing for fine-grained control over data retrieval and manipulation.
-* We can take advantage of HTTP caching mechanisms, which can significantly improve performance.
+* CQRS allows us to separate the load from reads and writes and scale each independently
+* Separating write from read activity leads to more efficient scaling of geographical storage capacity.
-* It has a rich ecosystem of tools, libraries, and middleware that can simplify development, testing, and documentation.
+* RESTful APIs are easy to understand and use, it has a rich ecosystem of tools, libraries, and middleware that can simplify development, testing, and documentation.

 Negative:
 * RESTful APIs might lead us to over-fetching or under-fetching of data.
+* CQRS event-sourcing may add complexity to the system.